KraXen72/crankshaft/USERSCRIPTS.md

 # Writing userscripts for crankshaft
 Writing userscripts for crankshaft is easy.
-You don't need to follow any template.
-You do need to know javascript.
+You don't need to follow any template, but it is recommended you make use of stuff below.
 There are a few example userscripts mentioned in the README you can go off of.

 - [Writing userscripts for crankshaft](#writing-userscripts-for-crankshaft)